signingtoday/signingtoday-sdk-java/docs/IdentitiesApi.md

 <a name="listUserEnrollments"></a>
 # **listUserEnrollments**
-> InlineResponse2005 listUserEnrollments(organizationId, userId, page, count)
+> InlineResponse2003 listUserEnrollments(organizationId, userId, page, count, whereOrder)

 List the enrollments of an user